PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 ```

 ### Set up the build environment

+MBL_TOOLS - TO UPDATE - not needed - though decision on MACHINE is still required as option to tools

 You need to configure your build environment for your device, including setting your working directory to the build directory<!--what does "setting your working directory to the build directory" mean?
 I feel almost like we're missing a word.--> (in this case `~/mbl/mbl-master/build-mbl`).
 To set up your build environment, use the following command:
 <!--I think setup-environment relies on the manifest from the previous step and the machine-specific file from the config folder (https://github.com/ARMmbed/meta-mbl/tree/master/conf/machine).
 Is that correct?
 Worth stating that explicitly.-->